Irena Kaczmarska

 Part Time Laboratory Technician

-Science students or recent graduates are invited to apply for a part time Laboratory Technician opening in Marine Botany Laboratory.
+Science students or recent graduates are invited to apply for a part time Laboratory Technician opening in the Marine Botany Laboratory.
 Pending satisfactory performance, this position may be available for up to 3 years.
 The first three months will be treated as probationary.
-Work time is up to 20 hours/week.
+Work time is flexible, up to 20 hours/week.
 Applications will be accepted until a suitable candidate is found.

 Responsibilities: Digital image and data collection, entry, and manipulation, caring for microbial cultures, microscopy, and other laboratory duties as needed in the research program of Dr. I. Kaczmarska.
 Instruction in all responsibilities will be given.
-Occasional assistance with field work may be required.
+Occasional assistance with fieldwork may be required.

 To apply: Please contact Dr. I. Kaczmarska at: iehrman@mta.ca for specifics.